timetable-sa

 Migrate operator targeting assumptions

-Older mental models often described Phase 1.5 as preferring operators whose names merely looked like repair operators.
-The branch API now exposes an explicit targeting surface.
+Older mental models often described Phase 1 and Phase 1.5 as preferring operators whose names merely looked like repair operators.
+The current API exposes an explicit targeting surface.

 intensificationTargetedOperatorNames: ['Repair hard conflict']